AlphaGedLor/HTML-test/README.md

 # HTML-test
-Using Pure HTML to create a mock website
+Using Pure HTML5 Semantics to create a mock website